Actionable insights are a key part of support-driven growth. Read our full guide on the topic here.

 As customer support leaders, it's our job to make sure other department leaders can confidently listen to the insights we hand them.
 Or, we get this sticky situation where we think we have the purest form of customer feedback out there but no one's listening to us.

 To make them listen, the information we hand our colleagues must be insightful, timely, granular, unbiased and not based on a tiny-weeny sample size.
-If we provide managers with actionable insights we empower for the contact centre (who now directly contributes to continuous improvement) and the entire company.
+If we provide managers with actionable insights we empower the contact centre (who now directly contributes to continuous improvement) and the entire company.
 It creates energy: encouraging agile ways of working and making customer-centricity easy.

 “It drives the right focus on product direction and digital services.
 Most importantly, it allows leaders to pivot customer service from being a low-value cost centre to a higher value, commercially focused, business-aligned unit.” - Richard Jeffreys, Support-Driven Growth Ebook

-Six characteristics of actionable analytics
+Six features of actionable insight

 To make the data you uncover actionable, it needs to be insightful and reliable: